sighupio/fury-getting-started/fury-on-gke/README.md

 ...
 ```

-In particular have a look at VPC and subnets: these values are used in the cluster provisioning phase.
+In particular, have a look at VPC and subnets: these values are used in the cluster provisioning phase.

 ### Cluster provisioning phase

 In the cluster provisioning phase, `furyctl` automatically deploys a battle-tested private GKE Cluster.
 To interact with the private GKE cluster, you first need to connect to the private network - created in the previous phase - via the bastion host.

 1. Create the OpenVPN credentials with the `furyagent`: